When to Yield the Right of Way

 Oftentimes, drivers will try to shift the blame onto the other and claim that the other motorist failed to yield.

-Lawyers in Denton often rely on video footage or witness testimony to determine who had the right of way at the time of the accident.
+Lawyers often rely on video footage or witness testimony to determine who had the right of way at the time of the accident.

-When there is no posted signage indicating a need to yield, insurance companies look at this as an opportunity to escape some liability or all liability in these cases.
-They may argue that both parties were partially at fault or try to shift the blame entirely on the injured claimant.
+When there is no posted signage indicating a need to yield, insurance companies see this as an opportunity to escape liability, or at least part of it, in these cases.
+They may argue that both parties were partially at fault, or shift the blame entirely to the injured claimant.
 In those situations, attorneys must show very clearly that the defendant had to yield right of way and chose not to, resulting in an accident.

-Call a Denton Failure to Yield Accident Attorney Right Away
+Call a Failure to Yield Accident Attorney Right Away

-While handling any civil case without seasoned representation can be challenging, that is especially the case in instances based on failing to yield.
+While handling any civil case without seasoned representation can be challenging, it is especially so in cases based on failing to yield.
 These cases require the skill and knowledge of a well-practiced attorney to gather evidence and testimony that could hold the negligent party responsible for their action.
-If you or a loved one were struck by another driver when you had the right of way, contact a Denton failure to yield accident lawyer.
+If you or a loved one were struck by another driver when you had the right of way, contact a failure to yield accident lawyer.
 Your first consultation is always free.

 Denton Case Types